code4ref/code4ref.github.io/index.md

 - [Worktribe/RIS](RIS.html)
 - Vidatum

-## General workflow
+## Process Overview

-How to record research software in CRIS (Current Research Information Systems)

-Different scenarios.
-What is minimal.
-What is recommended.

 There are several broad categories of software which should be recorded in a CRIS.

 - Open-source software
 - Closed source software for which executables can be made available
 - Software projects which are unable to make any outputs available, but which can be publicly acknowledged
 - Software projects which can not be publicly disclosed

 You may wish to create a single record for a piece of software, or multiple